abgarberpaul/Mars-web-scraping/README.md

-# web-scraping-challenge
-Mars data scrape
+# web-scraping-challenge: Mars data scrape!

-scrape_mars.py is the final scrape code
+* scrape_mars.py is the final scrape code

-app.py is the final app code
+* app.py is the final app code

-app screenshots are stored in the Screenshots folder
+* app screenshots are stored in the Screenshots folder

-html is stored in templates folder
+* html is stored in templates folder

-css is stored in static folder
+* css is stored in static folder

-Archieve folder contains project development files and early jupyter notebooks.
+* Archieve folder contains project development files and early jupyter notebooks.

-step by step:
+# step by step:

 # Web Scraping  - Mission to Mars